Main-Proxy/main_proxy/README.md

 config :my_app_members, MyAppMembersWeb.Endpoint, server: false
 ```

-## Releases
+## Releases in an Umbrella Project

-If you are running an umbrella project and you have chosen to add it as one of your child apps, then you will need to add your proxy child app to the releases specification in your umbrella's mix.exs file in order for main_proxy to work correctly in your releases.
+If you are running an umbrella project and you have chosen to add it as one of your child apps, then
+you will need to add your proxy child app (in this example named `:my_proxy`) to the releases
+specification in your umbrella's `mix.exs` file in order for MainProxy to work correctly in your
+releases.
+There's some more discussion about this in this [ElixirForum post](https://elixirforum.com/t/how-can-you-run-multiple-applications-on-one-beam-instance-with-mainproxy/69419/4)

 ```elixir
 deps: deps(),